dstreev/hms-mirror/README.md

 - The user running `hms-mirror` will need enough storage level permissions to copy the file.
 - When hive is running with `doas=false`, `hive` will need to have access to this file.

+#### Warnings

+- With the `EXPORT_IMPORT` strategy, the `avro.schema.url` location will NOT be converted and may lead to issue reading the table is the location includes a prefix of the clusters namespace OR the file doesn't exist in the new cluster.

 ### Table Translations